Educational-practice/SpringBoot-microservices/README.md

 ## Services
 This project contains several services:
-1. Product Service: Business service
+1. Product Service: A service containing business logic.
-2. Config Service: The single source of configuration for all microservices
+2. Config Service: The single source of configuration for all microservices ([Github Repository](https://github.com/Educational-practice/Springboot-microservices-config))
-3. Proxy Service: Responsible for the routing of requests and load balancing
+3. Proxy Service: Responsible for the routing of requests and load balancing ([Github Repository](https://github.com/Educational-practice/Springboot-microservices-proxy))
-4. Discovery Service: A global registry where are all microservices are registered, enabling easy discovery and decoupling.
+4. Discovery Service: A global registry where are all microservices are registered, enabling easy discovery and decoupling. ([Github Repository](https://github.com/Educational-practice/SpringBoot-microservices-discovery))

 ## Screenshot of the service on Eureka
 ![Screenshot](docs/screenshot.png)